- Supported Ad Formats

 Placement ID(if applicable) from the old custom native connection to the supported Verizon Media instance.

-MoPub will initiate the following Verizon Media custom event class names to render the ads:
+MoPub will initiate the following Verizon Media mediation adapter class names to render the ads:

 Important: During migration, make sure the custom native network and the Verizon Media network are not both live at the same time, because this may impact your revenue.